StevenM2002/CommunicationPlatform/assumptions.md

 - When there are no channels matching, channels_listall_v1 and channels_list_v1 will return an empty list of in a dictionary of form {"channels": []}
 - When there are no messages in a channel an InputError is raised
 - if handle is empty string as all non valid first and last name set handle to number starting from 0, 1, 2, ...
-- In both 'channel_join_v1' and 'channel_invite_v1', it is assumed that auth_user_id refers to a valid user
 - Assumes that the global owner is the first user registered by 'auth_register_v1'
 - mulitple channels can have the same name but different id's